-If you are struggling with paying off your debt, it may be a good idea to look into ways that you can make it easier for you.
+If you are struggling with paying off your debt, it may be a good idea to look into ways to make it easier for you.
 Debt settlement or debt consolidation may be one of the two ways you can pay off your debt.

-Debt consolidation – not to be confused with debt settlement – is just like it sounds.
+Debt consolidation, not to be confused with debt settlement, is just like it sounds.
 It’s a simple way to use a personal loan to consolidate multiple unsecured debts (like credit cards, medical bills, payday loans) into one monthly bill.
-For example, instead of making payments to multiple creditors, you make a single payment to the lender of the debt consolidation loan instead.
+For example, instead of making payments to multiple creditors, you make a single payment to the debt consolidation loan’s lender instead.

 Debt consolidation: Debt consolidation is where a personal loan is used to convert revolving debt (like credit cards) to installment debt, potentially with a lower interest rate.

 Debt settlement: Also known as “debt reduction”, debt settlement is where a company negotiates a lump-sum payment with your creditors for less than what you owe.

 If debt reduction is what you’re after, be certain that you choose one of the top reputable debt settlement companies to avoid scams and ripoffs.

 Review debt settlement companies that can help you pay off debt and other solutions to manage and get rid of your debt.

 Benefits of Paying Debt